Update 2021/09/12: Magpie is very old and long-dead at this point. I learned a lot from it, but I’m no longer maintaining it.

 This means that when you define a method “on” a class like our

-up there, you aren’t touching the class at all.
-Instead, you’re defining a
+there, you aren’t touching the class at all.
+Instead, you’re defining a function

-function in your local scope that happens to take a String as its left-hand
+in your local scope that happens to take a String as its left-hand argument.

-argument.
-Outside of the scope where you defined it, that method doesn’t
+Outside of the scope where you defined it, that method doesn’t exist.

 If two different modules define methods on the same class with the same name, there’s no collision, as long as they don’t import each other.
 You can even use both of those modules in the same program without collision.
 You should be free to define methods on any classes you like if it makes your code easier to read.